Hollywood Casino Greektown

-Hollywood Casino at Greektown, formerly Greektown Casino-Hotel, is a casino hotel in the Greektown neighborhood in Detroit, Michigan.
+Hollywood Casino Greektown, formerly Greektown Casino-Hotel, is a casino hotel in the Greektown neighborhood in Detroit, Michigan.
 It is owned by Vici Properties and operated by Penn Entertainment.

 The casino opened in 2000, under the majority ownership of the Sault Ste.
 Marie Tribe of Chippewa Indians.
 It was the only casino in Detroit controlled by a Native American tribe.
 In 2008, during the Great Recession, the casino went into bankruptcy and was sold.

 Hollywood Casino is one of three casinos in the city; there is also a casino in nearby Windsor, Ontario.
 Detroit is one of the largest American cities to offer casino hotels.